Germanaicreator/ClaudeBusinessCourse/README.md

 # AI Experts Business Suite

-A complete, Claude Code–built business tech stack for a solo AI automation consultancy — built live as part of a public course by **Dominik (German AI Creator)**.
+A complete, Claude Code–built business tech stack for an example solo AI automation consultancy — built live as part of a video course by **Dominik Pascal Felber (Germanaicreator)**.

 This repository contains every system built during the course: the main website, blog, invoice dashboard, proposal generator, LinkedIn automation, YouTube pipeline, email analyzer, PII cleaner, and a business command center — all deployable to a single Linux VPS.